Addressing the Contingent Workforce Black Hole

 The True Costs of Managing Contingent Labor

-Ironically, one of the primary reasons organizations create contingent workforce programs is to drive cost savings.
+Ironically, one of the primary reasons organizations create contingent hiring programs is to drive cost savings.
 But currently, it is near impossible to quantify any savings delivered.
 In fact, the sourcing costs of hiring contingent workers are actually often much higher than those associated with permanent employees.
 This is predominantly due to agency fees incurred.

 More and more companies are outsourcing temporary employment programs to keep up with the growing demand for contingent professionals.
 Lack of centralized management and the use of preferred supplier lists further increases costs.

-The Danger of Lacking Contingent Workforce Visibility
+The Danger of Lacking Visibility

 Under current processes, leadership teams are deprived of visibility and control over a huge proportion of their workforce.
 Nearly 60 percent of all contingent labor is unaccounted for in financial planning, forecasting and budgeting.
 This is particularly shocking when you consider that companies are spending up to $270B globally on contingent workers.
 Without a clear overview of total talent within your organization, how can you even begin to address personnel planning?